Mongrels (TV series): Awards and nominationsMongrels won the Royal Television Society Craft and Design Award 2009–2010 for "Production Design – Entertainment and Non-Drama" led by production designer Simon Rogers. It was also nominated for the award for "Tape and Film Editing – Entertainment and Situation Comedy" led by film editor Nigel Williams, but lost to Pete versus Life.

 In 2011, Brown won the BAFTA Craft Award for "Break-through Talent".
 The series was nominated for the Ursa Major Award for "Best Anthropomorphic Dramatic Short Work or Series" in 2010 (series 1) and 2011 (series 2).

 In 2012, Andy Heath & Iestyn Evans won the Royal Television Society Craft and Design Award 2011/12 for special effects in Mongrels Series 2, beating Downton Abbey and Great Expectations in the process.

 Appearances in other programmes

-On 13 August 2011, the cast of Mongrels took part in the first ever Comedy Prom, in which they performed the song "Middle Class is Magical" from the seventh episode of the first series, "Marion The Superfluous Feed Character".
+On 13 August 2011, the cast of Mongrels took part in the BBC's Comedy Prom, in which they performed the song "Middleclass is Magical" from the seventh episode of the first series, "Marion The Superfluous Feed Character".
 The performance was broadcast live on BBC Radio 3, and later broadcast on BBC Two on 27 August 2011.

-In November 2021, Nelson and Marion reappeared in a Puppet Aid sketch for the BBC's annual Children in Need telethon.
+On 7 November 2021, a skit for Children in Need titled Puppet Aid entered production.
+Nelson and Marion appear in the video alongside various characters from children's television.
+Andy Heath and Warrick Brownlow-Pike performed Nelson and Marion respectively, with Rufus Jones and Dan Tetsell reprising their voice roles.
+The skit aired on BBC One during the Children in Need Live Show at 20:45 on 19 November 2021.
+This marked the first appearance of Mongrels characters in new BBC material since the conclusion of series 2 in December 2011.